gaelforget/MITgcm.jl/docs/src/examples.md

 # Examples

-To load one of the notebooks using `Pluto.jl`:
+Below are links to static versions of the examples which one can just open these in the web browser.

+If you instead want to run the notebooks using [Pluto.jl](https://plutojl.org) then youn could proceed as follows.

 1. open `julia` in terminal window
 2. type the following commands at the `Julia` prompt